Alexidians/Super-Diamond-Avatar/api.md

 whenever the value does not exsist it returns null.

+we created avatar-api.js to help use our API

-check api list in apis.md
+check API list in apis.md